aajais/wb-serverless-stack/docs/narrative.md

 cluster, no inference server, no database host, no CI box.
 Every heavy
-component: GPU training, policy inference, and the execution-based reward, runs on **CoreWeave GPUs, served through Weights & Biases**: Serverless RL for the training loop, W&B Inference for generation, and wandb Serverless Sandboxes for execution.
+component: GPU training, policy inference, and the execution-based reward, runs on **CoreWeave GPUs, served through Weights & Biases**: Serverless RL for the training loop, W&B Inference for generation, and Serverless Sandboxes for execution.
-Your laptop (or a wandb sandbox) just orchestrates.
+Your laptop (or a W&B serverless sandbox) just orchestrates.

 We use SQL as the worked example because it makes the reward unambiguous, but the point is the stack: this is what a fully serverless post-training workflow looks